RVshare.com

 • Mileage: 425 miles

-• Fun Fact: In southern Florida, you will travel on U.S. 1.
+• Fun fact: In southern Florida, you will travel on U.S. 1.
 This road is also called the Florida Keys Scenic Highway.
 The highway starts at Mile Marker 110, and it ends at Mile Marker 0 in Key West.

-Top RV Rentals in Tampa, Florida
+Top RV Rentals Near Tampa, Florida

-Nearby National Parks
+National Parks

 When you plan your Tampa to Key West RV road trip, you should schedule a visit to a national park.
 There are three national parks in the Sunshine State, and they are all within driving distance from your destination.